How to Winterize Your Car

 At Seal Skin, we offer some of the best snow-resistant car covers on the market that can provide superior protection to your vehicle.
 Our semi-custom-fit covers provide much better protection than universal covers and are available at a much lower price when compared to custom covers.

-You can call us at 800-915-0038 during our office hours (Monday to Friday from 9:00 AM to 5:00 PM EST) and we will help you find the right snow-resistant car cover that fits your needs and budget.
+You can call us at 800-915-0038 during our office hours (Monday to Sunday, 9 AM to Midnight EST) and we will help you find the right snow-resistant car cover that fits your needs and budget.
 We will also help you if you have any questions about our products, shipping policies, and exchange/refund policies.